zzsun777/cpp_multithreaded_order_matching_engine/README.md

 	1. Introduction
 	2. Limit orders and order matching engines
 	3. FIX ( Financial Information Exchange ) protocol
-	4. Multithreading implementation details & performance gain
-	5. Runtime dependencies
+	4. Runtime dependencies
-	6. How to build on Linux
+	5. How to build on Linux
-	7. How to build on Linux with Netbeans
+	6. How to build on Linux with Netbeans
-	8. How to build on Windows
+	7. How to build on Windows
-	9. Server parameters and running the server
+	8. Server parameters and running the server
-	10. Example log messages with FIX
+	9. Example log messages with FIX
-	11. Functional testing
+	10. Functional testing
-	12. Unit testing with GoogleTest
+	11. Unit testing with GoogleTest
-	13. Source code naming conventions
+	12. Source code naming conventions
-	14. Source code files : EOL, spaces
+	13. Source code files : EOL, spaces
-	15. C++ Compiler warning levels
+	14. C++ Compiler warning levels
-	16. Precompiled header file usage for C++ compiler
+	15. Precompiled header file usage for C++ compiler
-	17. TODO for near future
+	16. TODO for near future
-	18. Considerations for future
+	17. Considerations for future

 ===========================================================================